jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-team-sharing-guide.md

 You don't need to turn off Team Sharing as its not available by default.

-Team Sharing is only available if the `enableTeamSharing` property is set to true in [Team Sharing Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_teamsharingoptions_.teamsharingoptions.html)
+Team Sharing is only available if the `enableTeamSharing` property is set to true in [Team Sharing Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_teamsharingoptions_.teamsharingoptions.html) and the Function Entitlement for the Team Sharing Function is 'Full'.

 **Can we share Adaptable Objects between different Adaptable instances?**